alan-turing-institute/KnowledgeFlows/report/Annex.md

 observed transitions between pairs of industries (including transitions within the same industry), with at least 10 counts.
 Some general characteristics of these matrices are the following:

-* For the period of 2009-2018 the resulting skill relatedness matrix contain a total of 4341 (5141) individual directed transitions between 439  industries in the **flows** algorithms.
+* For the period of 2009-2018 the resulting skill relatedness matrix contain a total of 4341 individual directed transitions between 439  industries in the **flows** algorithms (2.25% non zero entries on the adjacency matrix).
 These results include transitions within the same industry.

-* For the period of 1997-2008 the resulting skill relatedness matrix contain a total of 4828 (6947) individual directed transitions between 488 industries in the **flows** algorithms.
+* For the period of 1997-2008 the resulting skill relatedness matrix contain a total of 4828 individual directed transitions between 488 industries in the **flows** algorithms (2% non zero entries on the adjacency matrix).
 These results include transitions within the same industry.